anicca048/Kebab/Readme.md

 Connection numbering: Currently if you use the connection timeout option, deleted entries may cause gaps in the connection numbering.
 The current fix prevents this, but can still lead to large numbering of a small list in the right conditions.
-Once the list reaches 0 however, the numbering will be restored to normalcy.
+Once the list is cleared, however, the numbering will be restored to normalcy.
 Users will just have to deal with this until a proper non-destructive connection number reodering algorithim is implemented.
 (it's gonna be a while.)

-Connection Sorting: Currently if you sort the connection list (by any property) under heavy load it will bogg down the UI loop causing the delsyed responses to user input and manipulation of the window / controls.
+Connection Sorting: Currently if you sort the connection list (by any property) under heavy load it will bogg down the UI loop causing delayed responses to user input and manipulation of the window / controls.
 The sort algorithim has been optimized to fight this, but nothing more can be done untill a new sort algorithim is implemnted. (should happen soon.)